Cthimothy/cthimothy.github.io/about.markdown

 coding, remote server and container admin, notes, journals and PKM, project and task management, blog reading and writing, etc.

+Since my early teens, I've been a massive H. P. Lovecraft fan.
+When I first started reading his stories, in my head I pronounced
+His Name as Kuh-Too-Loo, which is why I used Cthimothy (Kuh-Timothy)as an online name (no-one does that these days, so they?).

 # Interests
 Prog Rock, OSR TTRPGs, Lisp-like languages, CompSci, SF/F and horror.